matthias-reis/carda-gatsby/content/wordpress/articles/2020-10---heavybird-gruender-evan-glenn-adams.md

 **Anne:** Are there any other projects you are working on that you would like to mention in particular?

 **Evan:** Besides Heavybird and Luis Mojica, there’s soft static, my ambient stuff, and Sheepish Wonder, which is my friend Matt Brady who does some really great jangly indie folk rock.
 He brings in a lot of influences to make something that is both pop-oriented and still has great substance.
-I have even more projects on the backburner, but if you follow my website [<sup>2</sup>](#2) I’m sure to post anything new in the music section.
+I have even more projects on the backburner, but if you follow my website[^1] I’m sure to post anything new in the music section.

 **Anne:** Thank you very much for your time and for this interview!
 I wish you all the best for the release of your album!